1994 Colorado gubernatorial election

 The 1994 Colorado gubernatorial election was held on November 8, 1994, to select the governor of the state of Colorado.
 Although Colorado voters passed a term limits ballot measure in 1990 limiting the governors to two consecutive terms, it was not retroactive and only applied for terms beginning in 1991 or later, thus Roy Romer, the Democratic incumbent first elected in 1986, was able to run for reelection for a third term.
 The Republican nominee, Chairman of the Colorado Republican Party, Bruce D. Benson, lost by a margin of nearly 18 percent.

+This election coincided with the Republican Revolution of 1994.

 Democratic primary

 Incumbent governor Roy Romer ran unopposed in the Democratic primary.